random-labs/ccxtoken/README.md

 The two wallets require passwords.
 *ccx.js* requires *npm stellar-sdk* and must be edited to add a Stellar secret key and a Conceal public address.
+When run for the first time, use the last two commented lines in ccx.js to initialize *pointer* and *register*, by uncommenting them one at at time, while commenting the the last uncommented line.